Are Your Bees Slow to Build Comb?

 Worker honey bees drawing comb on a new sheet of foundation in hive.

-This guide aims to help the beekeeper understand the dynamics of how bees make wax into comb and the resources they need to do so.
+Faster comb production sets the pace for a healthy productive hive.
+First, we need to understand the dynamics of how bees make wax into comb and the resources they need to do so.

-Bees produce wax from eight wax glands- located on the under-side of their abdomens.
-These glands produce flakes called “wax scales”.
-These small bits of wax are clear at first and then turn white as they harden.
+Worker bees produce wax from eight special glands- located on the under-side of their abdomens.
+These small bits of wax are clear at first and turn white as they harden.

 Honey bees don’t have teeth but they use their mouth parts (or mandibles) to chew and shape each piece of wax.
-These are joined together to form sheets with thousands of cells.
+This requires thousands of workers to get the job done.

 Young workers are the best wax producers.
 They hang in chains near the construction area – we call this bees festooning.
 And, even though we are not sure why it happens – it is really amazing to see.